jenkins-x/jx-docs/content/en/community/_index.md

 Please join us, we'd love to hear your feedback or have you participate and show some of the work you are doing with Jenkins X!

+## Joining the Community

 ### Events

-For details of the next Jenkins X talk or demo checkout our [talks at meetups and conferences](/community/events/) page!
+For details of the next Jenkins X demo or talk checkout our [talks at conferences and meetups](/community/talksdemos) page!

-## Joining the Community

-### Want to contribute?

-It will be lots of fun!

-Check out the [contribution guide](/docs/contributing/) for some tips on how to get started

 ### Slack